 - Sliding tiles into place can be a clumsy experience

 A hardware wallet is a physical vault designed to offer safe storage for your cryptocurrency private keys.
 These specially designed hard drives usually connect to your computer or smartphone via USB and, because you keep them offline, provide cold storage for your coins and tokens.

 Hardware wallets contain a range of security features to protect your digital currency keys.

 They’re protected by a PIN and often include other security measures, such as a screen for viewing transaction details and buttons on the device for manually verifying transactions.

 There are essentially two separate parts to a hardware wallet.
-The first part is a desktop, mobile or web client that’s connected to the Internet and performs nearly all the basic features of an ordinary hot wallet.
+The first part is a desktop, mobile or web client connected to the internet and performs nearly all the same functions as any ordinary hot wallet.

 Hot or Cold?